Number of places: 400

 - Applicants who want to be distributed on a tax place will pay half of the annual tuition fee.
 This includes the applicants admitted on a tax place, the applicants admitted on a budgeted place or who are on a waiting list and have options to follow a study program on a tax place.
 The tuition fee is paid preferably at the via the admissions platform or by bank transfer (aud upload the proof of payment on the admissions platform).

 - Applicants who upload the Annex 18 and pay half of the annual tuition fee will be considered for both forms of financing (budgeted and tax places), according to their initial options.

 - The applicants who don’t upload Annex 18 nor pay half of the annual tuition fee will be rejected.

 - At the end of the confirmation period, the final admission ranking is published: applicants admitted on a budgeted place, applicants admitted on tax places and rejected applicants.
 One applicant may be declared admitted to a better ranking option from his/her initial option.

-- The applicants who were initially placed on a waiting list and paid half of the annual tuition fee but are not admitted, may retrieve the whole amount paid or ask for it to be transferred for their admission to a different type of program (distance learning or part-time – provided they have also registered for these types of programs).
+- Applicants who were initially placed on a waiting list and paid half of the annual tuition fee but are not admitted, may retrieve the whole amount paid or ask for it to be transferred for their admission to a different type of program (distance learning or part-time – provided they have also registered for these types of programs).

-- The application files of the rejected applicants or of the applicants who wish to withdraw after admission will be delivered within two working days from the request of the applicant, unconditionally, during the working hours of the university.
+- The application files of rejected applicants or of applicants who wish to withdraw after admission will be delivered within two working days from the request of the applicant, unconditionally, during the working hours of the university.

-Matriculation to the 1st year of studies
+Matriculation in the 1st year of studies

 - The organisation of the study groups doesn’t consider the status of the student (budgeted or tax place).